pramindanata/architecture-katas/kata/santa-workshop/adr/03-standardize-present-request-analyzer.md

 ## Context

-This system will receive present requests from different channels (mail, email, & voice call) and represented in a different format (e.ge scanned image, text, and audio).
+This system will receive present requests from different channels (mail, email, & voice call) and represented in a different format (e.g. scanned image, text, and audio).
 Then, the received requests will be analyzed to extract necessary details that needed by the system.

-With different channels to retrieve the message and same mechanism to analyze the request, we need to setup an architecture that meet the following criteria:
+With different channels to retrieve the message and same mechanism to analyze the request, we need to set up an architecture that meet the following criteria:

-- Accomodate multiple input channel with minimal coupling.
+- Accommodate multiple input channel with minimal coupling.
-- Allow to add new channels in the future without major refactoring.
+- Allow adding new channels in the future without major refactoring.

 ## Decision